OpenCL/OpenCLCXXPortingGuidelines/OpenCLCToOpenCLCppPortingGuidelines.md

 #### Image access mode

-Based on the image access mode different read and write methods are present in the instantiate image class.
+Based on the image access mode different read and write methods are present in the instantiated image class.
 See subsection
 [Image access](https://www.khronos.org/registry/OpenCL/specs/opencl-2.2-cplusplus.html#image-access)
 of OpenCL C++ Specification for more details.